-This general-purpose healing oil comes with a wide variety of therapeutic uses, and is often used to encourage sleep by reducing nerve tension and stress.
+This general-purpose healing oil comes with a wide variety of therapeutic uses and is often used to encourage sleep by reducing nervous tension and stress.
 Lavender also has analgesic properties that make it helpful for curing headaches.

 Patients who use this oil in aromatherapy report feeling more alert and refreshed after doing so.

 Mandarin essential oil can relieve muscle cramps and stiffness, quiet the nervous system, and even improve liver function.
 With these positive effects, your mind will become relaxed and your stress and anxiety can disappear.

 Mandarin oil is an effective way to cool your mind so that your blood vessels will not become constricted and your blood pressure remains healthy.